tokhi/vela/README.md

 ```

-to clone data from `postgresql` to `mysql` (change the src and destination arguments based on your db settings )
+to clone data from `Postgresql` to `Mysql` (change the src and destination arguments based on your db settings )

 ```ruby
 	v = Vela::DB.new